NVIDIAGameWorks/Falcor/Source/RenderPasses/OptixDenoiser/README.txt

       alpha is irrelevant.

   (d) Uses either the HDR or Temporal OptiX denoiser (depending if motion vectors are provided)
-      - Can be overridden in the Python file via 'model' : OptixDenoiserModel.LDR, OptixDenoiserModel.HDR,
+      - Can be overridden in the Python file via 'model' : 'LDR', 'HDR', 'AOV' or 'Temporal'
-        or OptixDenoiserModel.Temporal

   (e) Using the most guides possible.
       - If you pass in noisy color only, no guides are used.